 - Each parent’s economic situation and potential, and

 - The child’s bonding with other siblings.

 Any parent, relative, or other party may file a claim for custody of a minor child.
 In these situations, the child’s natural parent is entitled to the custody and care of the child until (and if) the court determines that the non-parent would provide better care than a biological parent.

 If you are currently involved in a child custody dispute or foresee one, or if you are having complications with your court-ordered custody arrangements, there are laws to protect your rights and your children.
 Please contact our office today for legal help in your separation, divorce or child custody matters.
-Williams Law Group, PC will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
+Williams Family Law will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
 We can be reached at (919)773-1440 or via email.